-Trigger levels for CPW surface water quality monitoring are summarised in Table 4 below.
+Water quality triggers for CPW surface water quality monitoring are summarised in Table 4 below.
 These triggers are equivalent to limits for surface water quality established in the LWRP.
-It is noted the trigger levels differentiate between hill-fed streams (those predominantly sourced from runoff in upper catchment areas) and spring-fed streams on the lower plains (which derive a majority of flow from groundwater drainage).
+The triggers differentiate between hill-fed streams (those predominantly sourced from runoff in upper catchment areas) and spring-fed streams on the lower plains (which derive a majority of flow from groundwater drainage).